JonSno29/Gist-Of-PWStrength/gistofit.md

 ### 🎗 Look-ahead and Look-behind:

-- There are five positive look-aheads. `?=` Look-aheads allow you to match groups before or after without
+- There are five positive look-aheads. `?=` Look-aheads allow you to match groups before or

-including in your result.
+after without including in your result.

 ## 🎗 ABOUT THE AUTHOR:

 <a href="https://github.com/jonsno29" target="_blank"><img src="https://img.shields.io/badge/Github-jonsno29-red?style=for-the-badge&logo=github"></a>

 📫 The best way to reach me over is Linkedin.
-You can also send me a mail to Snoverjon@gmail.com.
+You can also send me an e-mail to Snoverjon@gmail.com.

 - My name is Jon Snover and I am a University Of Minnesota, Full-Stack Coding Bootcamp Student.